 How to open CSV files safely with Microsoft Excel

-It is quite common for SupportAbility users to open these exported CSV files using programs like Microsoft Excel to check their contents before importing the file into a third party application such as MYOB.
-However, when Microsoft Excel opens a CSV file, it attempts to interpret the data in that file and starts making changes to it.
+Whilst there should be no need to do so, it is quite common for Staff Members to open these exported CSV files using programs like Microsoft Excel to check their contents before importing the file into a third-party application such as MYOB.
+This article steps through how to open CSV files safely using Microsoft Excel if the file must be opened prior to being uploaded to the required system.

+When Microsoft Excel opens a CSV file, it attempts to interpret the data in that file and starts making changes to it.
 For example, if Excel sees something in the CSV file that it identifies as a date (often incorrectly), Excel will change the date format in the CSV file to suit the way that it prefers to dates to be formatted.

 This is often problematic, as the data has changed just by opening the file.
 Then, when attempting to upload this file to the relevant system, an error may result because of this.

 How to open CSV files in Excel safely to ensure the data is not changed

 If you need to open a CSV file in Excel, here's how to do so in a way that ensures the data is not changed: